KimReth/Cubetacular/README.md

 Space Speeder has become my own personal twist on the tutorial.
 Overtime I will continue to update this adding different features, materials, levels, and features.

-To play the Windows desktop version of Cubtacular: Download the Windows64 zip file!
+To play the Windows desktop version of Cubetacular: Download the Windows64 zip file!